 We also serve civilian residential and commuter students and a large online graduate and continuing-education student body.

-Norwich faculty and staff challenge all of our students to push themselves academically, socially, and as leaders to realize their full potential.
+Norwich faculty and staff challenge all of our students to push themselves academically, socially, and as leaders.
 Our graduates build upon their Norwich educations to launch or grow careers and make outsized contributions to their communities, the nation, and the world.

 There are more than 3,500 colleges in the USA from which to choose.
 How is Norwich University different from them, and does it matter?
 The answer depends on what you want from your college experience.

-Norwich University is governed by its Board of Trustees, the President of the University, and the senior leadership team, which includes the Provost and Dean of the Faculty, the Chief Financial Officer, the Vice President of Development and Alumni Relations, the Vice President of Strategic Partnerships, the Vice President of Marketing and Communications, the Chief Administrative Officer and the Special Advisor to the President.
+Norwich University is governed by its Board of Trustees, the President of the University, and the senior executive team.
 These leaders carry out the direction set for the University by the president.

 “To give our youth an education that shall be American in its character – to enable them to act as well as to think – to execute as well as to conceive – to tolerate all opinions when reason is left free to combat them – to make moral, patriotic, efficient, and useful citizens, and to qualify them for all those high responsibilities resting upon a citizen in this free republic.”